fbernardpi/LocalSupportFactors/README.md

 For feedback, suggestions or other comments please contact Florian Bernard per email at f.bernardpi[at]gmail[dot]com .

-# LICENSE
-This work is licensed under a Creative Commons Attribution-NonCommercial- ShareAlike 4.0 International License
-( http://creativecommons.org/licenses/by-nc-sa/4.0/ ).
-This does not affect
-third-party code, which remains under the original license.
 The FactorTVL1L2 code is provided with kind permission by Ben Haeffele.

 # USAGE
 The file demo.m contains a simple toy example that shows how to use the